SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Getting Started/AboutSearchBar.md

 ## Overview

 The `SearchBar` package extends SwiftUI’s default search bar, offering flexible customization and robust functionality.
-Supporting iOS (14.0+), visionOS (1.0+), and macOS (11.0+), it integrates native components (`UISearchBar` for iOS/visionOS, and on macOS, it recreates `NSSearchField` from AppKit using SwiftUI components) into a SwiftUI API for seamless, platform-specific solutions.
+Supporting iOS, iPadOS, visionOS, and macOS, it integrates native components (`UISearchBar` for iOS/visionOS, and on macOS, it recreates `NSSearchField` from AppKit using SwiftUI components) into a SwiftUI API for seamless, platform-specific solutions.

 ## Why Use SearchBar?